 The Trans-Siberian Railway – the greatest train journey in the world, spanning over two continents, 7 time zones and thousands of kilometers – the connection of Europe and Asia, a part of so many bucket lists and the dream of every traveler.
 When I visited China in summer 2015, I met some people who finished their Trans-Siberian journey in Beijing and convinced me immediately that this journey is an absolute must-do.
 One year later, in summer 2016, I ventured on an epic backpacking adventure on this train and I’ll tell you everything you need to know!

-Here’s a short video I created for my Trans-Siberian Railway adventure!
+Here’s a short video I created about my Trans-Siberian Railway adventure!

 Okay, time to plan your ultimate Trans-Siberian-train-adventure!
 Let’s first get rid of the biggest misconception many people have – there’s no such thing as THE one Trans-Siberian Railway, there’s not one specific train; but actually a whole railway network which spreads out all across Siberia, from Europe to Asia and further into Mongolia and Beijing.
 This huge network can be referred to as the Tran-Siberian railway, giving you a lot of flexibility to adapt your itinerary.